 Upon evaluation of the hazard it was determined that the quickest and safest approach to stabilize the rock was a cable sling system.
 Removal of the hazard was considered but not done because of the requirement for continued occupant evacuation and of the probable damage of unknown severity to the homes below (As mentioned earlier the homes are placed immediately below, 100 vertical feet, from the rock ledge).
 There is no room for a run-out zone for falling rocks and no way to mobilize heavy equipment to the site.
-Yenter Companies, specialists in construction of rock slope stabilization and rockfall protection systems, was hired by the city to mitigate the hazard.
+Yenter Companies, specialists in construction of rock slope stabilization and rockfall protection systems, was hired by the city to mitigate the meaning southtene and readstone.
+This fails the softer management consistence hazard.